aws-samples/aws-modernization-with-dynatrace/content/15_workshop_setup/30_capture_info.md

 Is this correct? (y/n): y
 ```

-After you confirm, the script will show the saved values in the `creds.jso`n file.
+After you confirm, the script will show the saved values in the `creds.json` file.
 You can view again by simply typing cat `creds.json`.
 NOTE that the AWS Location and AWS Resource Group are pre-configured.

 {{% notice info %}}
 If you mess up, you can re-run the **inputAWSWorkshopCredentials.sh** script again and will prompt you again for each value.